Carl Madsen (American football): Final game and death

 On October 24, 2021, Madsen worked a game between the Kansas City Chiefs and the Tennessee Titans at Nissan Stadium.
 The game began at 1:00 pm CDT and ended around 4:00 pm.
 At 4:46, police were called about an unconscious driver in a stalled SUV on Interstate 65.
 Officers from the Metro Nashville Police Department responded and extricated Madsen from his vehicle.
 They attempted to resuscitate him before EMS arrived.
-He was transported to St. Thomas Midtown Hospital, where he died.
+He was transported to Saint Thomas - Midtown Hospital, where he died.

 Personal life

 Madsen lived with his wife in Weldon Spring, Missouri.
 They had three children, and a granddaughter.
 He received an MBA from the University of Northern Colorado.

 Madsen died on October 24, 2021, in Nashville, Tennessee, at age 71.